sirchuck/site_works/README.md

       As long as your in a js file you could do $w = [__My Words Here__] and the system will get the right getText() version
       Ex: $w = '[__My Words__]'; Will become $w = '{__6__}'; Then that will be auto-parsed by the js on page load.

-# Tool Time - what cool executable toys are you giving us?
+# Included Apps to help you develop faster:
     ifind
         This is a linux only app, you can install it /usr/bin/ifind if you want to run it without typing the ./
         - Usage